-For more information on sending us evidence, check out our dedicated evidence guidance page.
+For more information on sending us evidence, check out our evidence guidance page.

 We’ll pay your money into your bank account, usually 3 times a year at the start of each term.

-For more information on getting paid, check out our dedicated payment guidance page.
+For more information on getting paid, check out our payment guidance page.